 - Chris Hughes, chief procurement officer, with a background in business and a specialty in purchasing.
 He is responsible for establishing relationships with partner factories to ensure the Damsel products are readily available and meet the highest quality standards.

 - Bob Hipple, chief executive officer, with over 30 years of experience as a distributor has keen insight into direct sales.
 He is also a keynote speaker, company executive and business consultant.

 - Ingrid Windsor, field development director.
 She gets communications out to the field and public, running training programs and keeping a pulse on what is happening with the field.

 - Larissa, director of operations.
 Has a strong background in operations and organisation development.
 She provides leadership to Pro Support, returns and the distribution center.

 Damsel is a member of the Direct Selling Association (DSA), and accredited by the Better Business Bureau (BBB).

 A whois search indicates the registration date of the domain damselindefense.net, 07 September 2011, and the name of Chris Hughes appears, he is the chief procurement officer.
 The address 12336 W Overland Rd., Boise, ID 83709 is provided on the official website.

 Making a difference…Hashtag #BecauseofDamsel

-Products marked with this symbol represent an additional 5% that is give back to Damsel partners that aide in rescuing children from sex trafficking.
+Products marked with this symbol represent an additional 5% that is given back to Damsel partners that aid in rescuing children from sex trafficking.

 2017 spring & summer catalog